2017 American Athletic Conference football season

-The 2017 American Athletic Conference football season is the 26th NCAA Division I FBS Football season of the American Athletic Conference (The American).
+The 2017 American Athletic Conference football season was the 26th NCAA Division I FBS Football season of the American Athletic Conference (The American).
 The season is the fifth since the former Big East Conference dissolved and became the American Athletic Conference, and the fourth season with the College Football Playoff in place.
 The American is considered a member of the "Group of Five" (G5), meaning that the conference shares with the other G5 conferences one automatic spot in the New Year's Six bowl games.
-The conference game schedule for the 2017 season was released on February 9, 2017.

 American Athletic Conference Media Day

 The American Athletic Conference Media Day took place July 18– in Newport, Rhode Island.